 Financial aid will be disbursed based upon the cost of attendance for each semester in the academic year.
 The cost of attendance budget can be found on the School of Medicine website.
 A student’s financial aid eligibility is determined for the academic year from Summer Semester through Spring Semester.
 The School of Medicine Office of Financial Aid will send information about disbursement amounts once awards have been determined, and students will receive access to a personalized financial aid portal where they can review and accept their assistance.

 Financial aid is disbursed by semester.
 The summer disbursement is in early July, the fall in late August, and the spring in January.
 Funds are disbursed beginning the first day of the regular university semester for those who have completed all required steps in the loan application process.

 Free Application for Federal Student Aid

 There are three types of loans available to students at the graduate level.
-These include Federal Direct Unsubsidized Loans, Federal PLUS Loans for graduate students, and private loans.
+These include:

 Students will be considered for Federal Direct Unsubsidized Loans and credit-based loans (Federal PLUS or private loans) when they complete FAFSA.
 Once an accepted student’s application is reviewed and an award is determined, the Office of University Financial Aid provides loan amounts and types of loans to each student on their aid offer.
 Students must review the offer, and accept the loans.

-Please review the lists careful as these are generalized lists, and not all opportunities are available to or suitable for MSA students.
+Please review the lists carefully as they are generalized lists, and not all opportunities are available to or suitable for MSA students.